bsamadi/VirtualPrototyping/VirtualPrototyping.md

 - The controller and the virtual prototype are two different applications.
 - The applications "talk" to each other using a "middleware".
 - The controller doesn't see the difference between the virtual and physical prototypes.
+- Software engineers do not have to wait for the hardware!

 ## Middleware